Panther-lair.com - Video: Narduzzi after Thursday’s practice

 Publisher

-Pat Narduzzi met the media after Pitt’s practice on Thursday, and here’s video of his remarks.
+Pat Narduzzi met the media after Pitt’s practice on Thursday and here’s video of what he said.

 trending